tHarvey303/synthesizer/docs/source/installation.rst

 CFLAGS=...
 LDFLAGS=... pip install .
 ```

 Setting these environment variables will override the default flags.
+Note that Synthesizer will santise any requested flags to ensure they are compatible with the compiler.
 For example, to compile with debugging symbols and no optimisation, you could use

 ```
 CFLAGS="-std=c99 -Wall -g" LDFLAGS="-g" pip install .